JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 - 213 nm (Even deeper UV, Nd:YAG 5th harmonic) → More precise fragmentation control.
 - Excimer Lasers (XeCl at 308 nm, ArF at 193 nm) → Used in eye surgery, could be adapted for tumor antigen fragmentation.

 Nevertheless, femtosecond (fs) or picosecond (ps) pulsed IR lasers might allow intracellular disruption of organic bonds before heat dissipates.
 A tuned wavelength (~1300–1500 nm range) may minimize heating but maximize energy absorption at the membrane.
 Alternatively, low-energy pulses could cause nanobubble formation or localized pressure bursts, rather than full vaporization.

 Similarly x-ray systems should be examined critically.

 **Methodology**

 1. Tumor Tissue or Cell Lysate Preparation: Tumor cells are harvested from the patient and prepared as a lysate or as intact tissue sections.
     - A biopsy or resected tumor sample is obtained from the patient.
 There are two options to proceed.
-    - A. Tissue sections are cut into slices like for a pathology slide.
-Note that these are typically 1-2 cells thick which increases the likelihood of success.
+    - 1\.
+Tissue sections are cut into slices like for a pathology slide approximately 1-2 cells thick to increase the likelihood of success.
-    - B. A cell lysate is prepared.
+    - 2\.
+A cell lysate is prepared.
         1. Gentle Detachment of Cells (Breaking Cell-Cell Bonds) – Tumor cells are treated with a mild detergent or enzymatic solution to disrupt extracellular adhesion proteins while keeping individual cells intact.
 Approaches include:
         2. Non-Ionic Detergents (e.g., low concentrations of Triton X-100, Tween-20, or digitonin) to weaken adhesion without lysing membranes.
         3. EDTA (0.5 - 5 mM) to chelate calcium ions, weakening cadherin-mediated adhesion.